Tori Trees: University of Texas

-Trees attended the University of Texas at Austin, where she competed for coach Richard Quick's Texas Longhorns swimming and diving team in National Collegiate Athletic Association (NCAA) competition.
+Trees attended the University of Texas at Austin, where she competed for coach Richard Quick's Texas Longhorns swimming and diving team in National Collegiate Athletic Association (NCAA) competition from 1984 to 1987.
+In 1984, swimming for Texas, she placed second in the 100 backstroke with a time of 56.79 at the Women's Southwest Conference Swimming and Diving Championships in Austin.
 In 1985, she won the NCAA national championship in the 200-yard backstroke, recording a time of 1:59.11.
+With a strong career at Texas, she was an NCAA champion six times, earned 14-time All-American honors 14 times.
+Significantly, Trees helped the Texas Women's team to capture four NCAA team titles.